 If your wake swamps or rolls a small boat, you are liable.
 If your wake smashes a moored boat into a float causing damage, you are liable.
 If your wake capsizes a kayak causing a drowning, you will be held liable and probably go to jail.

 If you think this is only true in marked no-wake zones, think again, you are wrong.
 You are responsible for your wake damage anywhere and everywhere, marked or not.
-That 200 foot rule many signs and publications tout is not your free pass to be irresponsible, your are still liable for damage your wake causes.
+That 200-foot rule many signs and publications tout is not your free pass to be irresponsible, you are still liable for damage your wake causes.

 There, I'm done.